What is a Sports Massage?

-Sports massage will often utilise various modalities such as remedial massage, trigger point therapy, cross fibre techniques and deep tissue work.
+Sports massage will often utilise various modalities such as remedial massage, trigger point therapy, cross-fibre techniques and deep tissue work.
 Primarily, the difference lies with function.
 That is, returning you to your chosen activity in optimal function.

 What is a Pre-Event Sports Massage?

 Your massage therapist should consider factors such as temperature, anxiety, fatigue and hyperactivity before your massage treatment.
 If you are cold, then more warming things need to be done.
 If you are already warmed up, your therapist will focus on flexibility.
 Soothing strokes may be called for to ease pre-event anxiety.
-As you can see, the pre-event sports massage will vary depending upon you and your chosen sport.
+As you can see, the pre-event sports massage will vary depending on you and your chosen sport.